Created At

 • powerProduction (Actual production with maxPowerProduction in log text)

-• accumulatedConsumption (Todays consumption, also child device for the Energy Panel)
+• accumulatedConsumption (Todays consumption, also the child device for the Energy Panel)

 • accumulatedProduction (Todays production)